Canadian Reverse Mortgages

 What is a Reverse Mortgage?

 A reverse mortgage is a loan that lets seniors (generally those 55 years of age or older) borrow equity from their homes on a tax-free basis.
 Unlike a regular mortgage or Home Equity Line of Credit (HELOC), you don’t need to make regular payments on a reverse mortgage.
-It’s only when you sell your home or pass away that the reverse mortgage is repaid.
+Instead, it’s only when you sell your home or pass away that the reverse mortgage is repaid.

 With a reverse mortgage, you have the choice of receiving a lump sum or a regular income stream.
 And you can use the funds as you see fit.
-Common uses include paying for living expenses, bills, home repairs, and medical expenses.
+Typical uses include paying for living expenses, bills, home repairs, and medical expenses.

 Qualifying for a Reverse Mortgage